ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-microservice18.png)

-After push completion, DevCS starts the microservice orchestrator pipeline to upgrade your code in your OKE cluster.
+After push completion, DevCS will start the microservice orchestrator pipeline to upgrade your code in your OKE cluster.
 Wait several minutes to complete that deployment to test the new functionality.

-You can review the functions telemetry and papertrail or loggin service functions logs, after a pizza order execution in the chatbot for example.
+You can review the serverless app telemetry and papertrail or loggin service functions logs, after a pizza order execution in the chatbot for example.

 ![](./media/fn-execution/faas-app-execution13.png)